 SECTION 1.
 Section 377 of the Public Utilities Code is amended to read:

 377. (a) The commission shall continue to regulate the facilities for the generation of electricity owned by any public utility prior to January 1, 1997, that are subject to commission regulation until the owner of those facilities has applied to the commission to dispose of those facilities and has been authorized by the commission under Section 851 to undertake that disposal.
 Notwithstanding any other provision of law, no facility for the generation of electricity owned by a public utility may be disposed of prior to January 1, 2006.
-The commission shall ensure that public utility generation assets, qualifying facility contracts, and other bilateral contracts remain dedicated to service for the benefit of the public utility’s bundled service customers California ratepayers.
+The commission shall ensure that public utility generation assets, qualifying facility contracts, and other bilateral contracts remain dedicated to service for the benefit of the public utility’s bundled service customers .
 For purposes of this section, utility owned generation, qualifying facility contracts and other bilateral contracts shall be referred to as utility retained generation or URG.

 (b) Notwithstanding any other provision of law, the commission shall establish rates that enable the public utility electrical corporation to recover on a timely basis, consistent with the utility being an investment grade credit, all reasonable costs of producing power and ancillary services from URG dedicated to the service of bundled service customers.
 Such rates shall assure that the public utility electrical corporation is able to recover reasonable operating and capital costs, including a reasonable return of and on the public utility electrical corporation’s investment in owned generation assets.